Two-Scale Latent Dynamics for Recurrent-Depth Transformers: Geometry-inspired early exit and trade-offs

 \item \textbf{KL-divergence (\citet{geiping2025scaling})}: trigger when decoded distributions stabilize,

 \emph{Pros:} tied to the model’s predictive distribution; largely invariant to latent rescalings. \emph{Cons:} requires decoding over the vocabulary ($\mathcal{O}(V)$); depends on calibration/temperature; reacts later when small latent rotations still change logits.
-The approach is stable across a wide $\tau$ range but typically slower due to the softmax/KL.
+The approach is stable across a wide $\tau$ range but typically slower due to the softmax/KL computation requiring the use of the model's decoder head. \item \textbf{Acceleration (ours)}: detect when the \emph{change of the update} becomes small,